darrenlongdev/AstroOrganiser/README.md

 Version 2 includes a histrogram function which I have ported from a project by UEZ from AutoIt forums.

+I have also tested under Linux x64 using Wine.
+ - AstroOrganiser runs but folder naming doesn’t automatically name the folder by date
+ - AstroClock runs perfectly
+ - AstroViewer runs perfectly except for image editing

 In terms of licensing, Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0), as I'm happy for people to redistribute it, so long as they credit myself.
 I'm not however looking to make the source publically available.